python/cpython/Doc/library/traceback.rst

 :class:`.TracebackException` objects are created from actual exceptions to capture data for later printing in a lightweight fashion.

-.. class:: TracebackException(exc_type, exc_value, exc_traceback, limit=None, lookup_lines=True)
+.. class:: TracebackException(exc_type, exc_value, exc_traceback, *, limit=None, lookup_lines=True, capture_locals=False)

-   Capture an exception for later rendering. limit, lookup_lines are as for the :class:`.StackSummary` class.
+   Capture an exception for later rendering. limit, lookup_lines and capture_locals=False are as for the :class:`.StackSummary` class.

+   Note that when locals are captured, they are also shown in the traceback.

    .. versionadded:: 3.5

-.. classmethod:: `.from_exception`(exc, limit=None, lookup_lines=True)
+.. classmethod:: `.from_exception`(exc, *, limit=None, lookup_lines=True, capture_locals=False)

-   Capture an exception for later rendering. limit and lookup_lines are as for the :class:`.StackSummary` class.
+   Capture an exception for later rendering. limit, lookup_lines and capture_locals=False are as for the :class:`.StackSummary` class.

+   Note that when locals are captured, they are also shown in the traceback.

    .. versionadded:: 3.5